jannat72000/Academic-Projects-Portfolio/Artificial Intelligence/README.md

 ## 📌 Project Overview
-This project was developed for the **Artificial Intelligence (CSE366)** course at **East West University**.
+This project was developed for the **Artificial Intelligence** course.
 The goal is to predict the survival probability of Titanic passengers based on attributes such as age, gender, and ticket class using classic Machine Learning algorithms.

 ## 📊 Dataset Insights
 * **Source:** Collected from Kaggle.